-Pressure gradient formulations in an s-coordinate have been the subject of a vast number of papers (e.g., Song [1998], Shchepetkin and McWilliams [2005]).
+Pressure gradient formulations in an s-coordinate have been the subject of a vast number of papers (e.g., ??).
 A number of different pressure gradient options are coded but the ROMS-like, density Jacobian with cubic polynomial method is currently disabled whilst known bugs are under investigation.

-• Traditional coding (see for example Madec et al. [1996] : (ln\dynhpg\sco=true)
+• Traditional coding (see for example ?: (ln\dynhpg\sco=true)